bnikolaus/CurseOfStrahdNotes/files/tricks.md

 - Friends on Party members that won't cooperate
 - Friends on Interrigations
 - Friends cast on a guard to get past a door

+__Forgery Kit__
+- Draft a summons letter for a powerful lord
+-

+__Sleight of Hand__
+- Pick Pocket, cast friends to Blame it on the other guy
+- Pick Pocket, Draft a document being summoned by a powerful lord
+- Pick Pocket + Disguise Self - Allow me to Gucci le Prada the finest taylor and stylist the world has ever seen

 __Disguise Self__
 - Disguise yourself to Delivery a Forged Document / Letter